lake-wg/edhoc/draft-ietf-lake-traces.md

      ?
 EAD_2
     )

-Since ID_CRED_R contains a single 'kid' parameter, only the byte string value is included in the plaintext, represented as described in Section 3.3.2 of {{I-D.ietf-lake-edhoc}}.
+Since ID_CRED_R contains a single 'kid' parameter, only the byte string value is included in the plaintext, represented as described in {{Section 3.3.2 of I-D.ietf-lake-edhoc}}.
 The CBOR map { 4 : h'32' } is thus replaced, not by the CBOR byte string 0x4132, but by the CBOR int 0x32, since that is a one byte encoding of a CBOR integer (-19).

 ~~~~~~~~